A perfect appetizer

 - 1 avocado, diced

 - ½ teaspoon cumin

 In a medium size bowl, combine the coho cubes with the juice of half an orange and 3-4 limes.
 The lime and orange juice should cover the coho.
 Cover and refrigerate for 30 minutes.

-After the coho has “cooked” for 30 minutes, pour out the lime and orange juice from the bowl.
-Mix in the rest of the ingredients, juice of ½ lime, 3 tbsp orange juice (from the other half of the orange), and season with salt and pepper to taste.
+After the coho has "cooked" for 30 minutes, pour out the lime and orange juice from the bowl.
+Mix in the rest of the ingredients, juice of ½ lime, 3 tablespoons orange juice (from the other half of the orange), and season with salt and pepper to taste.

 Serve as an appetizer with tortilla chips.

 Bridgette's pro-tip: The lime and orange juice “cook” the fish in the refrigerator.
 30 minutes will give the fish a medium-rare preparation, but if you prefer your fish more well done with a less delicate texture, marinate it for up to 2 hours.
 Conversely, if you like it rare, cut the marinate time to 10 minutes!